 Similarly, a publication in the medical journal Diabetes, Obesity and Metabolism note that studies have demonstrated that this spice can reduce blood sugar levels in fasts between 10 and 29% in diabetic patients.

 The recommended dosage varies between 1g (1/25 oz.) and 6g (1/5 oz.) a day.
 You can include it in your diet as an infusion, a shake, or any other way.
 What’s important is that you avoid consuming it in excess.

 4. Spice-based remedies: Cayenne pepper for pain

-Of all the many spice-based remedies that excited, those made with cayenne pepper are one of the most accepted.
+Of all the many spice-based remedies that exist, those made with cayenne pepper are one of the most accepted.
 In fact, today many people use extracts of this spice when creating pharmaceutical products.
-This is due to its content of the active compound we know as capsaicin.
+This is due to its active compound we know as capsaicin.
 It has painkilling and anti-inflammatory effects.

 To take advantage of these properties, you can purchase a prescription of 8% capsaicin.
 Additionally, it’s also available in extracts and supplements.
 In any case, you should always consult a doctor first.

 If you want, you can also make a homemade spice-based remedy with cayenne pepper.
 To do this you’ll need to mix a tablespoon of cayenne pepper with a cup of coconut oil (2/5 pint).
 Then heat this in a water bath until the ingredients mix well.
 Allow this to sit and then apply it topically to the painful areas.